Terms and Conditions

 - the professional title, the place in the EU or the European Economic Area where it was awarded;

 - a reference to the professional rules that apply in the Netherlands and indications where and how these professional rules are accessible

 - These general terms and conditions apply to every offer from the entrepreneur and to every distance agreement concluded between the entrepreneur and

 - Before the distance contract is concluded, the text of these general terms and conditions is made available to the consumer.
-If this is not reasonably possible, the entrepreneur will indicate, before the distance contract is concluded, how the general terms and conditions can be viewed at the entrepreneur and that they will be provided free of charge as soon as possible at the request of the consumer.
+If this is not reasonably possible, before the distance contract is concluded, the entrepreneur will indicate how the general terms and conditions can be viewed at the entrepreneur and that they will be provided free of charge as soon as possible at the consumer's request.

-- If the distance contract is concluded electronically, notwithstanding the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions can be made available to the consumer electronically in such a way that it is can be stored in a simple manner for the consumer on a durable data carrier.
+- If the distance contract is concluded electronically, notwithstanding the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions can be made available to the consumer electronically in such a way that it is the consumer can be stored in a simple way on a durable data carrier.
 If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be consulted electronically and that they will be sent free of charge at the request of the consumer electronically or otherwise. t84>

-- In the event that specific product or service conditions apply in addition to these general terms and conditions, the second and third paragraphs apply mutatis mutandis and the consumer can always invoke the applicable provision in the event of conflicting terms and conditions. most favorable
+- In the event that specific product or service conditions also apply in addition to these general terms and conditions, the second and third paragraphs apply mutatis mutandis and the consumer can always invoke the applicable provision in the event of conflicting conditions. most favorable

 Article 4 – The offer

 - If an offer has a limited period of validity or is made subject to conditions, this is expressly stated in the offer